krummi/meniga-client/README.md

 # Meniga API
-> An un-official, "reverse engineered" Node API client for Meniga.
+> An unofficial Node API client for Meniga.

 ## What is this?